rostslove/blagodem/README.md

 # Blagodem

-The service that provides accessibility conditions for disabled people in the urban environment of Nizhny Tagil (Russia).
+The service that provides accessibility conditions for disabled people in the urban environment in Nizhny Tagil (Russia).

 ## HLO and analogues review